-AQA English Lit question on Jekyll and Hyde.Watch
+AQA English Lit question on Jekyll and Hyde.Watch this thread

 Does anyone know any key ideas or quotes I can use in my answer to help me improve my answer?